Notifications Based on the Result of a Formula

-Learn how to build notifications that are based on the calculation result of a formula.
+Learn how to create notifications that trigger based on the result of a formula.

-- Select the formula you want the notification to look at.
+- Select the formula that should trigger the notification.

 - equal to (=)